Last updated on November 22nd, 2020 at 05:02 am

-How is she four already?!
-But she is.
-And I’m finally getting around to posting some pictures and ideas from the party.
-This year had Natalie wavering between a “daisy birthday” and an Elsa birthday party.
-I tried to figure out if Daisy = the duck or the flower, and since we had a Minnie party last year, I sort of steered her in the direction of a Frozen birthday party theme.
+When she turned four, my oldest daughter decided on a Frozen birthday party.
+This was back before Frozen II came out!
+Now your party options are even cooler!
+We had so much fun planning out Frozen birthday party food ideas for the party.
+Before sending out invitations, Natalie wavered between a “daisy birthday” and an Elsa birthday party.
+I tried to figure out if Daisy = the duck or the flower, and since we had a Minnie party the previous year, I sort of steered her in the direction of a Frozen birthday party theme.
+It was AMAZING!

 Blue punch, snowflake cookies, blue rock candy party favors—my mind was already going a mile a minute without even clicking over to Pinterest.
 From Frozen Birthday Party Food Ideas to games, activities, and party bags, I couldn’t wait to start planning!
 Shopping!
 Baking!

 I had so many ideas.
-SO many you guys.
+SO many, you guys.
 Of course, you know what they say about good intentions.
 Or best laid plans… one of those.
+Well, I may have gone a little overboard, especially with our Frozen birthday party food ideas. (and treat ideas, and drink ideas, and…)

 At any rate, we searched high and low for Frozen themed bargains and party supplies—decorations, party favors, paper goods… We found everything we wanted and more than we needed.

 For the Elsa birthday party food, I will openly admit that I got lazy after I tackled the desserts.
 I didn’t whip up any snowflake souffle or Olaf-shaped chicken nuggets.
+It was still a lot of fun coming up with the Frozen birthday party food ideas.
 With the help of my brother and my mom, I pretty much made my staples—homemade meatballs and sauce, buffalo chicken dip, and homemade macaroni and cheese—and simply let my daughter decorate name cards with snowflake stampers for each entrée.
 (Forgive my handwriting and the ‘cheesy’ quip on our buffalo dip tag below.)

 We set out our chips, Fritos, pretzels and other snacks in clear and translucent blue bowls.
 Our buffet line wasn’t magical or glamorous, but I’ve heard the food was good! 🙂